 Bob Ho is a spy on loan to the CIA from the Chinese Intelligence Service.
 He has become involved with Gillian, the next-door neighbour to where he lives and maintains a cover as a dull pen salesman.
 After his most recent assignment, that of capturing Russian criminal Poldark, Bob decides to quit the service.
 He wants to settle down with Gillian but faces the problem that her three children Farren, Ian and Nora don’t like him.
 Gillian suddenly receives news that her father has fallen ill and must leave town to be at his side.
 In an effort to bond with the children, Bob volunteers to look after them.
 They however do everything to sabotage his efforts.
 Bob then receives news that Poldark has made an escape.
 Ian inadvertently downloads information from Bob’s computer that contains Poldark’s formula for a virus that can eat up oil and plastics.
 Poldark’s people come after Bob and the kids to get the formula back using maximum force.

-The Spy Next Door feels like a film that every action star is obligated to make at least once – one where the tough guy must grit their teeth and be left in charge of a group of unruly kids – Arnold Schwarzenegger did Kindergarten Cop (1988), Hulk Hogan made Mr Nanny (1992), Vin Diesel The Pacifier (2005) and Dwayne Johnson did The Game Plan (2007).
+The Spy Next Door feels like a film that every action star is obligated to make at least once – one where the tough guy must grit their teeth and be left in charge of a group of unruly kids – Arnold Schwarzenegger did Kindergarten Cop (1988), Hulk Hogan made Mr Nanny (1992), Vin Diesel The Pacifier (2005), Dwayne Johnson did The Game Plan (2007) and Dave Bautista made My Spy (2020).
 Indeed, this film’s director Brian Levant put Arnold Schwarzenegger through his family comedy paces once before in Jingle All the Way (1996).
 In this regard, The Spy Next Door plays out like a mix of The Pacifier – tough guy marine Vin Diesel is required to babysit a trio of kids – with a few dashes of True Lies (1994), a comedy where Arnold Schwarzenegger is a spy who keeps up a cover as one of the dullest men imaginable.

 With The Spy Next Door, it is Jackie Chan’s turn.
 In the 1970s and 80s, Jackie Chan emerged as a top star in Hong Kong action movies, usually ones that blended martial arts and comedy – see classics like Drunken Master (1978) and sequels, Police Story (1985) and sequels, Armour of God (1987) and sequels, and Double Dragon (1992).
 Jackie became known for choreographing his own stuntwork and some of his films during this period are dazzling for the displays of acrobatics and lightning-paced fight moves he conducts.